nirokay/Nimwit/docs/FileStructure.md

 Here all your private data is stored, for example your discord token inside the `token.txt` file.
 Do not send any of these files to people whom you do not fully trust.

-If you have leaked your discord bot token, please reset it immediatly at the [discord developer portal](https://discord.com/developers/applications)!
+If you have leaked your discord bot token, please reset it immediately at the [discord developer portal](https://discord.com/developers/applications)!

 ## Public